warmuuh/yaap/README.md

 ##Processors
-Yaap is no library of pre-defined annotations for javascript.
+Yaap is no library of pre-defined annotations for javascript (though some are already contained examplary).
 It should be an extensible foundation to process your own annotations easily.
 All need to be done is to register your processor.
 The rest is taken care of by Yaap.

 ```js